TimothyClayton/boiler_plate_rails/README.md

 * Use `rubocop` to see how the code compares to the Ruby Style Guide.
 * Run my favorite command `rubocop -R -a` for Rubocop to automatically fix what it knows how to fix.

+#### SimpleCov
+Used for spec coverage.
+The generated coverage/ directory is git-ignored.
 #### BONUS!
 Rake files have been added to run all tests and code quality tools with one command.
 Run `rake` in the terminal, and the following will be executed in order:
 1. All specs are run